NopeCHALLC/nopecha-extension/README.md

 ### Why NopeCHA?

 Staying up-to-date with frequently changing CAPTCHA challenges can be tedious.
-That's why we've developed browser extensions for both Chrome and Firefox.
+That's why we've developed browser extensions for Chrome, Firefox & Safari.
 These extensions receive regular updates to support the latest CAPTCHA challenges, ensuring uninterrupted service for your automation scripts.
 Once installed, NopeCHA autonomously handles CAPTCHAs, allowing you to focus on more important tasks.